 Is Texas a No-Fault Divorce State?

-Texas is a "no-fault" divorce state; a party does not have to prove fault in the marriage for the Court to grant a divorce.
+Texas is a "no-fault" divorce state, which means that you do not have to prove fault in your marriage for the Court to grant a divorce.
 The petition will simply state that the marriage has become "insupportable" and no possibility for reconciliation exists.
 (Texas law also provides for fault-based divorces, such as adultery or cruelty).

 If you believe there is a reason for you to pursue a fault-based divorce, then you should consult a divorce attorney in Dallas to discuss the pros and cons of filing for a fault-based divorce.
 The Court must dispose of all property issues and make orders for the conservatorship (custody) and support of the children of the marriage while it grants the divorce.